mconverti/azure-sdk-for-media-services-extensions/README.md

 ```

 ### Get Job overall progress
-Get the overall progress of a job by aggregating the progress of all its tasks using a single extension method for the [IJob](http://msdn.microsoft.com/library/microsoft.windowsazure.mediaservices.client.ijob.aspx) interface.
+Get the overall progress of a job by calculating the average progress of all its tasks using a single extension method for the [IJob](http://msdn.microsoft.com/library/microsoft.windowsazure.mediaservices.client.ijob.aspx) interface.
 ```csharp
 CloudMediaContext context = new CloudMediaContext("%accountName%", "%accountKey%");